top of page

 THE FIRE PROGRAM

-FIRE provides first-year UMD students with an inclusive faculty-mentored research experience that drives accelerated career readiness and opportunity.
+FIRE provides first-year UMD students with a faculty-mentored research experience that drives accelerated career readiness and opportunity.

 UMD FIRE